MateuszSerafin/GNS3_Networks/CCNP/PacketFenceL3/README.md

 - Access Lists
     - Registration have most limited connectivity, access to only packet fence captive portal and dhcp
     - Guests, cannot access local networks only WAN
-    - Staff Networks, can access Windows server, and access each other (e.g Engineering to Engineering)
+    - Staff Networks, can access Windows server, and access each other (e.g. Engineering to Engineering)
-    - Above networks are separated and cannot reach other
+    - Networks are separated and cannot reach other (Engineering to Engineering works but e.g. Guest to Engineering does not)

-At this point network looked like that and was ready to add PacketFence and Windows Server, additionally initial configuration is available in a folder.
+At this point network looked like that and was ready to add PacketFence and Windows Server, additionally initial configuration is available in a folder
 ![](media/TopologyInitial.png)

 ## Configuration of Windows Server